Hilton Valentine

-Hilton Stewart Paterson Valentine (21 May 1943 – 29 January 2021) was an English skiffle and rock and roll musician who was the original guitarist in The Animals.
-He was inducted into the Rock and Roll Hall of Fame in 1994 and into Hollywood’s Rock Walk of Fame in 2001 with the other members of The Animals.
+Hilton Stewart Paterson Valentine (21 May 1943 – 29 January 2021) was an English skiffle and rock and roll musician who was the original guitarist in the Animals.
+He was inducted into the Rock and Roll Hall of Fame in 1994 and into Hollywood’s Rock Walk of Fame in 2001 with the other members of the Animals.

-Following The Animals' breakup in 1966, Valentine produced several solo albums including All in Your Head (1969) and It’s Folk ‘N’ Skiffle, Mate!
+Following the Animals' breakup in 1966, Valentine produced several solo albums including All in Your Head (1969) and It’s Folk ‘N’ Skiffle, Mate!
 (2004).
-He also toured New England and participated in several The Animals reunions.
+He also toured New England and participated in several reunions with the Animals.

-Biography
+Early life

+Valentine was born in North Shields, Northumberland, England, and was influenced by the 1950s skiffle craze.
+His mother bought him his first guitar in 1956 when he was 13, he taught himself some chords from a book called Teach Yourself a Thousand Chords.

 Early career

-Valentine was born in North Shields, Northumberland, England, and was influenced by the 1950s skiffle craze.
-His mother bought him his first guitar in 1956 when he was 13, he taught himself some chords from a book called "Teach Yourself a Thousand Chords".
 He continued to develop his musical talent at Tynemouth High School and formed his own skiffle group called the Heppers.
 They played local gigs and a newspaper described them at the time as, "A young but promising skiffle group".
 The Heppers eventually evolved into a rock and roll band, the Wildcats in c.
 1959.
 During this period Valentine played a Futurama III solid guitar, this was the UK brandname of importer Selmer, his next guitar was a Burns Vibra-Artiste which he bought in 1960–61.
 The Wildcats were a popular band in the Tyneside area, getting a lot of bookings for dance halls, working men's clubs, church halls etc., and it was during this period that they decided to record a 10" acetate LP titled Sounds of the Wild Cats (sic).

+Professional career

 The Animals

 In 1963, the Animals were starting to form and Chas Chandler heard about Hilton Valentine's wild guitar playing and asked him to join what was then the Alan Price Combo.
 Eric Burdon was already a member and John Steel joined immediately following Valentine's arrival.
 Within a few months, this group changed their name to the Animals.

-While the Animals are often remembered most for Burdon's vocals and Price's organ, Valentine is credited with the electric guitar arpeggio introduction to the Animals' 1964 signature song "The House of the Rising Sun", which inspired countless beginning guitarists.
+While the Animals are often remembered most for Burdon's vocals and Price's organ, Valentine is credited with the electric guitar arpeggio introduction to the Animals' 1964 signature song "The House of the Rising Sun", which inspired countless beginner guitarists.
 It was played on his Gretsch Tennessean guitar which he bought in Newcastle in early 1962 while he was still with the Wildcats, and a Selmer amplifier.
 Later, in 1964, Rickenbacker gave him a 1964 Rose Morris guitar to use along with a 12-string model.
 Valentine continued to play and record with the Animals, until the first incarnation of the band dissolved in September 1966.
-In 1977, Valentine rejoined the group and recorded a reunion album called Before We Were So Rudely Interrupted.